Project Leader: Prof. Lloyd Ruddock, Ph.D.

 The CyDisCo system was originally developed due to frustration with the inability to produce proteins involved in, or suspected to be involved in, protein folding and quality control in the ER in sufficient yields to undertake molecular characterization and structural studies.

-In parallel to these studies utilizing CyDisCo to understand the mechanisms of protein folding, we have also continued work on the mechanisms of action of key enzymes in oxidative protein folding such as PDI.
-It is known that PDI must be able to trigger conformational changes in bound non-native protein subtrates to allow access to buried thiols and disulfides.
+In parallel to these studies utilizing CyDisCo to determine protein structure, we have also continued work on the mechanisms of action of key enzymes in oxidative protein folding such as Ero1 and PDI.
+For example, it is known that PDI must be able to trigger conformational changes in bound non-native protein subtrates to allow access to buried thiols and disulfides.
 This is an area that has been poorly pursued due to the extreme difficulty in isolating/identifying intermediates and in studying the process.
 We have data from collaborative NMR studies that conformational exchange we had previously identified within PDI is linked to the ability to trigger change in the conformation of folding intermediate mimics (produced using CyDisCo).
 These studies feed into the development of the CyDisCo system.

 Finally, we have used our knowledge of the mechanisms of oxidative folding in collaborative studies to elucidate the role of variants in a PDI-family members in Amyotrophic Lateral Sclerosis (ALS) and motor dysfunction.